dreamcatcher-tech/network/Inbox/2023-01-30 1522 CRM Different sector data formats.md

 ### Schedules Generation
 Search thru all customers and see if they have a transaction on the given runDate.
+A customer has a pending service if they have an active subscription for the runDate and they are in a sector for that runDate.
-Publish should mark that customer as having a pending service.
+Publish of any customer, including "publish all" creates a `/app/schedules/[runDate]/[sector]` child, and writes each published customer as having a pending service.
 Reconciliation will close that out.
+Unpublishing will delete it, and the last unpublish for a day will also delete the runDate child.

-This marks that the customer was due on that date, and causes it to show up in furture queries, regardless of how the sectors and gps locations may change.
+Marking the customer causes it to show up in furture queries, regardless of how the sectors and gps locations may change.
 This would also lock the pdf template to the service, so it can be recreated at whim.
+This makes the portal show up with the status of each customer without leaking informaiton about other customers.

 These queries might be slow if the number of active customers is large.
 We could do these queries in multiple ways:
 1. Write them to disk in /schedules/runDate and be sure to modify them whenever the customer is updated